-485 5.1 Firn air depletion
+5.1 Firn air depletion

-We use a firn model with an updated dynamical densification parameterization expression to simulate FAC over the AIS under future warming scenarios, and we include.
-We also estimate the impact of ice slabs on the accessible FAC.
-The updated model, FDM v1.2AD, yields lower FAC compared to FDM v1.2A for regions with high MOA-For the contemporary climate, the performance of the updated model is comparable to the non-dynamical model (Fig. 5f), which aligns with theoretical considerations that a MOA exceeding 0.7 initiates depletion of the pore space (Pfeffer et al., 1991; van Wessem et al., 2023).
-Apart from that, the simulated densities with FDM v1.2A and FDM v1.2AD over the current climate are similar.
-When using FDM v1.2AD in 2).
-In a warming transient climate (here tested for SSP5-8.5), the Ross and Ronne-Filcher ice shelves in the updated model are more vulnerable to firn air depletionthan based on previous FDM modelling studies (Kuipers Munneke et al., 2014a) , on.
-On the other hand, high-accumulation ice shelves, such as Getz, Wilkins, George VI and George VI, are less vulnerable (Fig. ??8).
+We use a firn model with an updated dynamical densification parameterization to simulate FAC over the AIS under future warming scenarios, and we include the impact of ice slabs on the accessible FAC.
+The updated model, FDM v1.2AD, yields lower FAC compared to FDM v1.2A for regions with high MOA (Fig. 5f), which aligns with theoretical considerations that a MOA exceeding 0.7 initiates depletion of the pore space (Pfeffer et al., 1991; van Wessem et al., 2023).
+Apart from that, the simulated densities with FDM v1.2AD over the current climate are similar.
+When using FDM v1.2AD in a warming transient climate (here tested for SSP5-8.5), the Ross and Ronne-Filcher ice shelves are more vulnerable to firn air depletion than based on previous FDM modelling studies (Munneke et al., 2014), on the other hand, high-accumulation ice shelves, such as Getz, Wilkins, George VI are less vulnerable (Fig. 10).

-The high vulnerability of the Antarctic Peninsula ice shelves and Roi Baudouin ice shelf to total FAC depletion (> 50 % decrease in FAC by 2100 for all scenarios) aligns with previous studies (Gilbert and Kittel, 2021; Kuipers Munneke et al., 2014a; van Wessem et al., 2023).
-According to our results, enhanced FAC depletion on these ice shelves is expected to start around 2030 for all scenarios (Figs. 8, S36, S6).
-For SSP5-8.5, we also find a substantial FAC depletion (> 76-74 % decrease) for ice shelves in Dronning Maud Land, such as Fimbul, and elsewhere for Abbot, Pine Island, West and Shackleton ice shelves.
+The high vulnerability of the Antarctic Peninsula ice shelves and Roi Baudouin ice shelf to total FAC depletion (> 50 % decrease in FAC for all scenarios) aligns with previous studies (Gilbert and Kittel, 2021; Munneke et al., 2014; van Wessem et al., 2023).
+According to our results, enhanced FAC depletion on these ice shelves is expected to start around 2030 for all scenarios (Figs. 8, S3).
+For SSP5-8.5, we also find a substantial FAC depletion (> 76 % decrease) for ice shelves in Dronning Maud Land, such as Fimbul, and elsewhere for Abbot, Pine Island, West and Shackleton ice shelves.
 Enhanced FAC depletion on these ice shelves is expected to occur around 2050-2060 for SSP5-8.5.

-By including the effect of reduced permeability of ice slabs, our results demonstrate enhanced reveal enhanced accessible FAC depletion under SSP5-8.5 on ice shelves with current accumulation rates of < 500 and mm w.e. yr-1, mean annual temperatures of < -16 °C and significant interannual variability in melt.
-Such ice shelves are mainly situated in East Antarctica,

-- 505 but also include the Ross, Filchner-Ronne, Larsen C and Pine Island ice shelves.
-This enhanced depletion starts around 2060-2070 for Shackleton, Fimbul and Pine Island shelves (~ 4 °C AIS-wide average warming), and around 2080 for the colder Ross and Filchner-Ronne (\sim 6 °C AIS-wide average warming).
-For SSP1-2.6 and SSP2-4.5 the accelerated FAC depletion by ice slabs-accessible FAC depletion is limited to Roi BaudouinLarsen D, Fimbul, Amery and Larsen D ice shelves, respectivelyRoi Baudouin ice shelves.
-The formation of ice slabs thus increases the divergence between firn air depletion for the - 510 high-end warming high emission scenario on the one hand, and for strong and intermediate mitigation low- and intermediate emission scenarios on the other hand.
+By including the effect of reduced permeability of ice slabs, our results demonstrate enhanced FAC depletion under SSP5-8.5 on ice shelves with current accumulation rates of $< 500 \text{ mm yr}^{-1}$ and mean annual temperatures of $< -16 \text{ }^{\circ}\text{C}$ and significant interannual variability in melt.
+Such ice shelves are mainly situated in East Antarctica, but also include the Ross, Filchner-Ronne, Larsen C and Pine Island ice shelves.
+This enhanced depletion starts around 2060-2070 for Shackleton, Fimbul and Pine Island shelves (~ 4 °C AIS-wide average warming), and around 2080 for the colder Ross and Filchner-Ronne (~ 6 °C AIS-wide average warming).
+For SSP1-2.6 and SSP2-4.5 the accelerated FAC depletion by ice slabs is limited to Roi Baudouin, Fimbul, Amery and Larsen D ice shelves, respectively.
+The formation of ice slabs thus increases the divergence between firn air depletion for the high-end warming scenario on the one hand, and for strong and intermediate mitigation scenarios on the other hand.